JilaFramework/jila-mobile/README.md

 - Node.js
 - Xcode (for iOS apps)
 - Android SDK (for Android apps)
-- Apache Ant (for Android apps)

 ## Installation

 Install Ruby gems
 `bundle install`

-Bootstrap non-Ruby tools (this may require sudo) `bundle exec rake install_tools`
+Bootstrap non-Ruby tools
+`yarn`
+`yarn setup`

 Bootstrap Cordova platforms and plugins
-`bundle exec rake bootstrap`
+`yarn prepare`

 ## Getting Started

 ### Development
-Use `bundle exec middleman` to load your work.
-This will by default start a server at 'http://localhost:4567'.
+To view the app in the browser, run `bundle exec middleman` to start a server at 'http://localhost:4567'.

+To view the app in an IOS/Android simulator:
+1. Run `bundle exec rake build_site` to generate a `www` folder which will be consumed by Cordova.

+2. run `yarn run:ios` or `yarn run:android`

 ### Testing
 The **Jila** framework uses [Jasmine](http://jasmine.github.io/) for unit testing.
 Once your server is running it can be accessed at 'http://localhost:4567/jasmine'.

-### Mobile Web
-As it is based on web technologies, Jila can be used on any platform that supports the modern web.
-It falls back to HTML5 audio for playback and remote access of images and audio.
-There is a rake task for building the site which you can use with `bundle exec rake build_site`.

-### Mobile App
-There are rake tasks that coordinate the building of the site and deploying to the various platforms.
-You can see the full list of them using `bundle exec rake -T`.

 ## Customisation
 There are a few ways that Jila is configurable out of the box, these are located in the file **configuration.coffee**.
 The most important of which is probably the **BACKEND_URL** which specifies where the administration console is hosted.